johnt84/FootballBlazorApp/README.md

 * Groups
 * Teams and Players

-Utilises the REST API called <a href="https://www.football-data.org/">Football Data API</a> and provides the results in JSON
+Utilises the REST API called <a href="https://www.football-data.org/">Football Data API</a> which provides responses in JSON